cthoyt/semantic-pydantic/README.md

 The good news is that such a database exists - it's called the [Bioregistry](https://bioregistry.io).
 Each semantic space (e.g., ORCID, DBLP) gets what's called a _prefix_ which is usually an acronym for the name of the resource that serves as the primary key for the semantic space.
-These prefixes are also useful in making references to entities in the semantic space more FAIR (findable, accessible, interoperable, reusable) using the compact URI (CURIE) syntax (though, this is the discussion for another blog post).
+These prefixes are also useful in making references to entities in the semantic space more FAIR (findable, accessible, interoperable, reusable) using the [compact URI (CURIE) syntax](https://cthoyt.com/2021/09/14/curies.html), though this isn't the goal of this demo.

 I've mocked some Python code that bridges Pydantic and the Bioregistry in this repository (https://github.com/cthoyt/semantic-pydantic/).
 I'm calling it **semantic Pydantic** because it